tmfg/digitraffic-cdk/README.md

 - Lambdas are in their own directory to facilitate bundling (lambda.AssetCode)
 - document implicit dependencies, e.g. to run tests, use database from digitraffic-road/dbroad

+# Dependencies
+Use the caret ^ semver syntax to allow updates of minor and patch versions if possible, otherwise lock the dependency version.

 ## Naming conventions
 The CI server expects your app to follow these conventions.
 - stack configuration goes under bin/ named after the app directory plus -app.ts, e.g. swagger-joiner.app.ts